ARTICHOKE Overview Information

 The following doses have been studied in scientific research:

-- For high cholesterol: 1800-1920 mg per day of a specific artichoke extract (Valverde Artischocke, Novartis Consumer Health) in 2 to 3 divided doses.
-Products containing 60-1500 mg per day of the active ingredient, cynarin, have also been used.
+- For high cholesterol: 500-1920 mg of artichoke extract has been taken daily in divided doses.
+Also, 60 mg per day of the active ingredient, cynarin, have also been used.